KimSeoYe/TheFuzzingBook/2_lexical_fuzzing/1_fuzzing_braking_thing_with_random_inputs/README.md

 #### src/airport_code.c & include/airport_code.h
 In airport_code.h, a structure `Node` for linked list is declared.<br>
 It also has some functions to maintain and manipulate a linked list.<br>
-Moreover, it has functions for checking its own consistency by testing important conditions.
+Moreover, it has functions for checking its own consistency by checking important conditions.

 #### test/5_program_specific_chekers.c
 This is a program for testing if the `airport_code` works well, by executing its built-in functions.